Parthiv-M/mediawiki-tool/README.md

 This is a tool created to search and compile any featured text from [this portal](https://en.wikisource.org/wiki/Category:Featured_texts) on the WikiSource website.

 ## Tech Stack
 The user interface was built in ReactJS and the backend server was made with NodeJS.
+The frontend code can be found [here](https://github.com/Parthiv-M/mediawiki-tool/tree/master/client) and the server code resides [here](https://github.com/Parthiv-M/mediawiki-tool/tree/master/server)

 ## External Libraries Used
 - [`axios`](https://www.npmjs.com/package/axios): Was used to make requests to the server and the WikiMedia API